rcy/aoc/README.md

 Went back to Go for this one, this was fun.
 A small assembler.
 Nothing too tricky about this, just lots of indirection/pointers.
 The tests cases provided were helpful.

+## Day 06

+Fell behind a day, did this one a day late.
+Graph problems are fun.

 # 2018

 This is the first code I have written using Go!